progcrafterqqq/BrowserOs.v1.3-progcrafteredition/README.md

 ✨ Description

-BrowserOS v1.2 is the first version of an experimental browser-based operating system built with HTML, CSS, and JavaScript.
+BrowserOS v1.2 is the second version of an experimental browser-based operating system built with HTML, CSS, and JavaScript.
 This OS runs directly in the browser and provides a convenient minimalist interface with essential functions.
 It is just a simulation and does not replace a real operating system.

 🔧 Features